richardr1126/k8s-agents-service/README.md

 ## ✨ What's New in k8s-agents-service

-This fork adds production-ready Kubernetes deployment capabilities on top of the original toolkit:
+This fork adds Kubernetes deployment capabilities on top of the original toolkit:

-- **🎯 Kubernetes-Native**: Complete Helm chart for production Kubernetes deployments
+- **🎯 Kubernetes-Native**: Dual Helm charts with subchart architecture for service and UI components
 - **🔄 GitOps Ready**: ArgoCD application manifests for automated deployments
-- **🗄️ YugabyteDB Integration**: Production-scale distributed SQL database with pgvector extensions for RAG capabilities
+- **🗄️ YugabyteDB Integration**: Distributed SQL database with pgvector extensions for RAG capabilities
-- **🏗️ Multi-Architecture**: Docker builds for both AMD64 and ARM64 architectures
+- **🏗️ Multi-Architecture**: Docker builds for both AMD64 and ARM64 architectures across service and streamlit containers
-- **📦 Container Registry**: Automated builds and publishing to GitHub Container Registry
+- **📦 Container Registry**: Automated builds and publishing to GitHub Container Registry with separate image streams
-- **🔧 Production Scripts**: Comprehensive deployment and management scripts
+- **🔧 Deployment Scripts**: Comprehensive deployment automation with database setup, secrets management, and dependency updates

 ## Overview